 7) Donate something

-These kinds of changes will only occur when large numbers people mobilize effectively.
-Support the environmental organizations who are bringing people together to achieve these goals.
+The kind of changes we need for a safer, healthier and more just world will only occur when large numbers people mobilize effectively.
+Support the environmental organizations who are bringing people together to achieve a green and just recovery for all.

 Greenpeace is unique because we are a 100% independent organization funded by people, not corporations or governments.
 That means we have the freedom to speak out on the biggest environmental issues of our time, free from third party influence.